Aurand Harris

 Aurand Harris (July 4, 1915 – May 6, 1996) was an American children's playwright.
-He wrote 36 plays for children which have received more than 30,000 performances.
-His works include The Arkansaw Bear, Androcles and the Lion, Rags to Riches, The Toby Show, Monkey Magic, Pinballs, and The Orphan Train.
+His 36 plays for children have received more than 30,000 performances.
+Some notable works include The Arkansaw Bear, Androcles and the Lion, Rags to Riches, The Toby Show, Monkey Magic, Pinballs, and The Orphan Train.

-In 1939, Harris began a teaching career at public schools in Gary, Indiana.
-Two years later, he became head of drama at William Woods College in Fulton, Missouri.
-He later studied in New York City to write for theater while teaching at Grace Episcopal Church School in Manhattan.
+In 1939, Harris began a teaching career at a public school in Gary, Indiana.
+Two years later, he became the head of the drama department at William Woods College in Fulton, Missouri.
+He pursued further studies in playwriting in New York City - writing for theatre while teaching at Grace Episcopal Church School in Manhattan.

-Over six decades, he wrote more than 36 plays, some of which continue to be produced in children's theater.
+Over six decades, he wrote more than 36 plays, some of which continue to be produced in children's theatre.
 He received an honorary doctorate from Indiana University and was the first playwright to receive the Medallion of the Children's Theatre Foundation of America.

-Harris died on May 6, 1996 in Manhattan and is buried in the family plot in Jamesport, Missouri.
+Harris died on May 6, 1996, in Manhattan and is buried in the family plot in Jamesport, Missouri.

 Early life

-James Aurand Harris was born on July 4, 1915 in Jamesport, Missouri to Dr. George Dowe Harris, a physician and Myrtle Sebastian, a graduate of Northwestern University.
+James Aurand Harris was born on July 4, 1915, in Jamesport, Missouri to Dr. George Dowe Harris, a physician and Myrtle Sebastian, a graduate of Northwestern University.
 Sebastian was trained in theater and speech, and was an active director, teacher, and amateur actor who maintained a studio.
-She introduced Harris to theater.
+She introduced Harris to theatre.

 Harris's acting began at age four when he played a bumblebee in a local musical production; before seven, he had written his first short dramatic piece.
 In high school, he participated in dramatic and oratorical contests and was reported to have received state-level recognition as both an actor and an orator.

 Education

 In 1936, he earned a Bachelor of Arts from the University of Kansas City.
-In 1939, he received a Master of Arts from Northwestern University in Evanston, Illinois, where he worked with Winifred Ward, a pioneer in children's theater.
+In 1939, he received a Master of Arts from Northwestern University in Evanston, Illinois, where he worked with Winifred Ward, a pioneer in children's theatre.
 He pursued postgraduate studies at Columbia University in 1947.
 In 1991, he received an honorary Doctor of Humane Letters from Indiana University.
 The university's 15th president, Thomas Ehrlich, presented the degree.

 Harris began his teaching career in September 1939 at Horace Mann High School in Gary, Indiana, as a studio teacher of dramatics, and taught there for two years.
 In September 1941, he became head of the drama department at William Woods College in Fulton, Missouri.
-In 1946, he moved to New York City to study writing for the theater and simultaneously began teaching at Grace Episcopal Church School in Manhattan, where he remained for 33 years.
+In 1946, he moved to New York City to study writing for the theatre and simultaneously began teaching at Grace Episcopal Church School in Manhattan, where he remained for 33 years.

-Initially interested in adult theater, he later focused on writing for children after setbacks in that field, having already written several children's plays earlier in his career.
+Although Harris initially pursued adult theater, he shifted his focus to children's playwriting following challenges in the adult theater domain, building upon his earlier successes in writing plays for young audiences.